actionjack/vagrant-ngircd/slides/vagrant-puppet-workflow.md

 ## Puppet-lint
 ### A linting tool
-### Checks that your Puppet manifest conform to the style guide
+### Checks that your Puppet manifest conforms to the style guide
 ### http://puppet-lint.com

 !SLIDE transition=fade